mpereira-dev/condensation/README.md

 ## Examples of incongruencies:
 * [ "a", 1, {} ] // different types in the same list
 * { "a": 1 }, { "a" : {} }// different values for the same key

+#Notes
+* DBRefs are not yet supported, they throw an exception:
+    * Caused by: org.bson.codecs.configuration.CodecConfigurationException: Can't find a codec for class com.mongodb.DBRef.